KesseNones/KesseNones/README.md

 This project gave me a significant improvement to my understanding of Docker and is a good showcase of my understanding of basic HTTP endpoints to access pseudo-databases.

 ## [Omniprogram Side Projects](https://github.com/KesseNones/Omniprogram-Side-Projects)
-An old repo containing more than 100 GUI Python programs that are all linked together through janky main calls.
-This effectively results in a large program that can do many things including conversions, clock displays, and calendars.
+An old repo containing more than 100 GUI Python programs that are all linked together through calls to program mains.
+This effectively results in a large program that can perform dozens of different tasks, mostly time related.

-This repo is also rarely updated with the exception of the occasional fix but it's still a fun set of GUI programs.
+This repo is rarely updated with the exception of the occasional fix but it's still a fun set of GUI programs.
 Windows users can also run this without Python since an executable was built for Windows using PyInstaller.

+The Omniprogram gave me a an understanding of Python and Tkinter vastly greater than I had before in the process of building user-friendly applications via the Tkinter library.

 ## [Computer Graphics Spaceship](https://github.com/KesseNones/ComputerGraphicsSpaceship)
 A good demonstration of computer graphics using WebGL and JavaScript.
 This project can be run using a Python web server after cloning the repo.
 When the localhost at port 8000 is connected to via a browser of choice, the user can see a 3D spaceship floating over a small landscape made of gray mountains and an ocean of blood.
 Making this project for my computer graphics class was very rewarding as I saw parts of it come together.
 ## [CS 360 (Systems Programming) Final Project](https://github.com/KesseNones/CS360FinalProject)